michelaricciardicelsi/RL_4_social_systems/README.md

 The central question:
 > *What happens when decisions affect not only immediate outcomes but also future uncertainties by reshaping the environment itself?*

-Model a **polarized population** and train an RL agent to manage the evolving landscape of opinions, observing feedback loops and polarization dynamics.
+Model a **polarized population** and train a RL agent to manage the evolving landscape of opinions, observing feedback loops and polarization dynamics.

 ---